Stock Quote

 • Operating margins (cumulative)

-In this business segment, economic activities recovered due to the Japanese government reclassifying COVID-19 as a Class 5 infectious disease (a category that includes the seasonal flu).
-As such, the Company strived to increase revenues through efficient operations at existing stores and by opening new stores in new business categories.
+In Arcade Operations, economic activities recovered due to the reclassification of COVID-19 as a Category V infectious disease (a category that includes the seasonal flu).
+As such, the Company worked to increase earnings through measures such as the efficient operation of existing stores and store openings in new lines of business.

-In April 2023, the Company opened a Kids Banet store in Shizuoka, a facility featuring playground equipment for kids, while it opened a Crazy Banet interactive amusement facility at Aeon Mall in Niihama (Ehime Prefecture) in June 2023 and a capsule toy shop Capsule Lab Harajuku Takeshita Street (Tokyo) in December 2023, bringing the total number of stores to 48 during the first nine months of this fiscal year.
+In April 2023, the Company opened a Kids Banet attraction in Shizuoka, a facility featuring playground equipment for kids, as well as a Crazy Banet interactive amusement facility at Aeon Mall in Niihama, Ehime Prefecture in June 2023.
+Moreover, the Company opened a capsule toy specialty store, Capsule Lab Harajuku Takeshita Street, in Tokyo in December 2023, as well as a photo sticker specialty store, Puri Mart/Capsule Lab Sannomiya, in Hyogo Prefecture in March 2024, bringing the total number of stores to 49.

-The Company also worked to boost synergies with other businesses by, for example, securing a space for visitors to enjoy Monster Hunter Now at stores.
+The Company also promoted collaboration between its businesses, such as by securing spaces for visitors to enjoy Monster Hunter Now at its stores.

 3. Amusement Equipments business